isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 Both kea-dhcp4 and kea-dhcp6 are tested internally to determine which settings gave the best performance.
 Although this section describes our results, those are just recommendations and are very dependent on the particular hardware that was used for testing.
-We strongly advice to run your own performance tests.
+We strongly advise that administrators run their own performance tests.

-Full report of Kea 1.7 performance results can be found `here <https://jenkins.isc.org/job/kea-1.7/job/performance/KeaPerformanceReport/>`_.
+A full report of Kea 1.7 performance results can be found `here <https://jenkins.isc.org/job/kea-1.7/job/performance/KeaPerformanceReport/>`_.
-This include hardware description, test scenario descriptions and current results.
+This includes hardware descriptions, test scenario descriptions, and current results.

 After enabling multi-threading, the number of threads is set by ``thread-pool-size``